QuICC/EPMDynamoCode/README.md

 ## Overview
-EPMDynamoCode is a simulation framework for convection and dynamos in a full sphere using the fully spetral method.
-For the detail of the nuemrical scheme, please refere to the paper
+EPMDynamoCode is a simulation framework for convection and dynamos in a full sphere using a fully spetral method.
+For details of the nuemrical scheme, please refer to the paper
 - Marti, P., & Jackson, A. (2016).
 A fully spectral methodology for magnetohydrodynamic calculations in a whole sphere.
 Journal of Computational Physics, 305, 403–422. https://doi.org/10.1016/J.JCP.2015.10.056
 ## Key Features
 - Dynamo and precession dynamo simulations